zachjweiner/pycl-fft/doc/index.rst

 All basic transform types are supported for arbitrary dimensions (up to three, as supported by the underlying libraries) and sizes, for both in- and out-of-place mode.
 Buffer offsets are also supported.
+Batched transforms are supported to the same extent that each backend does.
 Currently, no wrappers exist to perform convolutions with |vkfft|_, though one may use the low-level bindings to do so exactly as with |vkfft|_ directly.
 |clfft|_ callbacks also have yet to be implemented.

 Installation
 ------------